-The Student Code for Orangeburg Calhoun Technical College sets forth the rights and responsibilities of the individual student, identifies behaviors that are not consistent with the values of college communities, and describes the procedures that will be followed to adjudicate cases of alleged misconduct, except cases of alleged acts of sexual violence and sexual harassment.
-Cases of alleged acts of sexual violence and sexual harassment will be adjudicated through OCtech procedure 4.049.02 if the accused is another student or OCtech procedure 8.004.01 if the accused is a college employee.
-This Code applies to behavior on college property, at college-sponsored activities and events, and to off campus behavior that adversely affects the college and/or the college community.
+The Student Code for Orangeburg Calhoun Technical College sets forth the rights and responsibilities of the individual student, identifies behaviors that are not consistent with the values of college communities, and describes the procedures that will be followed to adjudicate cases of alleged misconduct.
+Alleged incidents of sexual violence, sexual harassment and other sex-based discrimination that do not meet the criteria of OCtech procedure 4.049.02 or State Board for Technical and Comprehensive Education (SCBTCE) procedure 8-5-101.1or for which a formal complaint is not filed, may be adjudicated under this Code.
+Cases of alleged acts of sexual violence and sexual harassment must be adjudicated through OCtech procedure 4.049.02 or State Board for Technical and Comprehensive Education (SCBTCE) procedure 8-5-101.1 if it is determined that the alleged acts meet the criteria of sexual harassment Procedures and a formal complaint is filed.
+This Code applies to behavior on college property, at college-sponsored activities and events, and to off-campus behavior that adversely affects the college and/or the college community.
 The Code applies to all "students".